 Even though mobile carriers pride themselves on their dependability, disruptions occur regularly.
 These disruptions often result in slower speeds or even the loss of connectivity.
 If you’re still having trouble with your cellular networks, check with your provider to see if there are any outages before phoning in.
 If you have access to the net through other devices, try using a computer or a friend’s device to check websites like Downdetector.
 If your problem is common, chances are that someone else has previously reported it.

 If none of these methods help, it’s time to contact technical support.
 Some of these processes may be repeated by the technician.
 You may be tempted to disagree since you’ve already completed them, but the rep must go over a list of diagnostic procedures and determine what helps and what doesn’t.
 Hopefully, this will not be the case.
 If so, the problem may be something you can’t repair on your provider’s end.
-Your only options then are to wait it out and hope it gets fixed or check out an alternative provider’s SIM only deals since your device should still be fine.
+Your only options then are to wait it out and hope it gets fixed or check out an alternative provider such as Talk Home’s SIM-only deals since your device should still be fine.